MicrosoftDocs/windows-ai-docs/docs/windows-ml/train-model-pytorch.md

 ---
 title: Train a model with PyTorch and export to ONNX
-description: Learn how to train an ONNX model with PyTorch. ms.date: 7/10/2019 ms.topic: article
+description: Learn how to train an ONNX model with PyTorch.
+Download the model as an ONNX file and run it locally with Windows Machine Learning. ms.date: 7/10/2019 ms.topic: article
 keywords: windows 10, windows ai, windows ml, winml, windows machine learning, pytorch